 Describe how professional interpreters improve safety, accuracy and dignity for people who speak another language or use BSL.
 Relying on family for translation can lead to misunderstandings and privacy issues.

-Highlight the importance of acting when inappropriate behaviour or unfair treatment occurs.
-Challenging discrimination protects service users’ dignity and supports legal compliance.
+Highlight the importance of acting when inappropriate behaviour or unfair treatment occurs. duty of care in health and social care

 Demonstrate how cultural awareness helps build trust and prevents distress.
 Sensitivity involves recognising traditions, modesty needs, religious practices, dietary requirements and preferred communication styles.